14 Aug How to hire the best real estate agent in San Francisco

 With these questions in mind, how does The Krishnan Team stack up?

-- In the top 10 of all real estate agents in San Francisco in 2019 (per MLS)
+- In the top 10 of all real estate agents in San Francisco in 2019 out of over 5,000 agents (per MLS)

-- Five full-time staff plus two dedicated buyers’ agents to provide individualized client service
+- Five full-time staff including two dedicated buyers’ agents to provide individualized client service

 - Previews hundreds of newly listed homes each week and actively tracks “off market” homes